designing2026/designing2026.github.io/index.md

 ## Call for Contributions

-We invite submissions in the following categories:
+We invite submissions in the following categories (all page limits include references and appendices):
 - **Technical papers** presenting novel **research** or **educational** contributions on software design (max.
 8 pages),
 - **Extended abstracts** describing a new vision/direction for software design, preliminary results on a novel design approach, or a proposal for a workshop activity (max.
 5 pages).
 In particular, an **activity proposal** should outline a specific activity (45 min to 1 hour long) to be carried out together with attendees, such as workshopping a new, promising approach to designing or teaching.
 - **Case study papers** describing a case study or a model problem that can be used by the community to compare and evaluate different approaches to design (max.
 6 pages).